mienaikoe/ziyu/Chapters/5-0-Epilogue.md

 I unbuckled myself from the seat, and tried to raise myself out of it, but everything suddenly went sideways.

-_What the fuck is happening to me?_
+_What is happening to me?_

 "Aye.
 Liffa?" called an unfamiliiar maman voice through the capsule walls.

 _Who the..._

-"Yes?"
+"Y-Yes?"
 I screamed to be heard.
 "I'm Liffa.
 Who are you?"

-"Nevermind that, we've come to get you."
+"Nevermind that right now, we've come to get you out of there."

 "Oh?!"